Let me explain them in more detail…

 In terms of the approach, the technique, the entries, and exits, day and swing trading are pretty much similar.

-So, say you want trading to be your only source of income, then day trading is something for you.
+So, if you want trading to be your only source of income, then day trading is something for you.

 Because it provides the most trading opportunities compared to swing or position trading because you're trading on such a low time frame.